lucagi89/lucagi89/README.md

 # 👋 Hi, I’m Luke 🎵
 ## 🕸️ I'm a Web Developer based in London(UK)
-- 🌱 I’m currently a student at Le Wagon Bootcamp
-- 👀 I’m interested in Fullstack Web Development and Blockchain
+- 🌱 I’m currently a student at Le Wagon Bootcamp learning Fullstack Web Development
 - 💞️ I’m looking to collaborate on amazing projects in the near future
+- ⛓️ I'm also interested to learn and work with Blockchain and AI
 - 📫 You can reach me to my email address: luca.gattamelata.dev@gmail.com
 - 👽 Pronouns: He/Him
 # My Skills